Skip to Main Content

 Bert and Bob Shoe Store

 The Bert and Bob Shoe store opened in 1950 and was located at 202 Main Street.
 Bert Mann moved to Farmingdale and opened the store January of that year.
 His brother Bob was a partner in the business.
-They had another store at 26 Broadway in Massaepequa, which Bob managed.
+They had another store at 26 Broadway in Massapequa, which Bob managed.

 The store was redecorated and they added to their stock some of the most well-known brands including Florscheim, Stride-Rite, and others.